joshua-martius/comiebot/README.md

 Flips a coin
 ### Dice
 Throws a dice, see !help for usage.
+### Watch2Gether
+Create watch2gether rooms with a preloaded video

 ## Configuration
 A local config.json has to exist in the following form: